 If your organization is like most, then it works with third-party suppliers.
-Yet not everyone fully comprehends the cyber risk that comes along with doing so, and how serious the problem has become in 2020.
+Yet not everyone work from home fully comprehends the cyber risk that comes along with doing so, and how serious the problem has become in 2020.

 A combination of supply chain complexity, increased cloud storage, new data privacy regulations, remote work and rising cyberattacks have created the perfect storm for third-party cyber risk—and the numbers bear this out.

 Still need to be convinced about why third-party security management is so crucial to businesses?
 Here are 6 recent revealing facts to consider:

 1. The Number of Third Parties Is Increasing.

 According to a recent Gartner report, the median organization contracts with 5,000 third parties.
 In addition, 72% of compliance leaders expect that number to increase by 2022.